Shark Beach – Calm Harbour Swimming in Nielsen Park

 Adults, parents and couples will enjoy:

-- Reading or sunbathing on the grass
+- Reading or relaxing on shaded grass

 Photo Gallery